egumasa/engagement-annotation-project/docs/5_supplementary_tags/2_Logical_connectors.md

 - Genres produced include book chapters, journal articles and conference proceedings; *however (COUNTER)*, none of the five informants produced a journal article in Swedish, **whereas all have written journal articles in English (Comparison)**.
 The linguists are also less visibly active than historians in terms of outreach genres; *nonetheless (COUNTER)*, English and Swedish have been used in this domain by at least one informant. **On the other hand (Comparison)**, they have been more active than historians in using digital media such as blogs, which have appeared in both English and Swedish.

 {: .caution}
 > Comparison conjunctives are very similar to `COUNTER` move in engagement, but they are distinct.
 In `COUNTER`, the wording will have intention to `DISCLAIM` viewpoint(s) in order to claim another (e.g., `rather`, `not ... but ...`).
-On the other hamd, `Comparison` conjunctives simply list (and potentially explore the differences of) two or more options.
+On the other hand, `Comparison` conjunctives simply list (and potentially explore the differences of) two or more options.

 ---